List of capitals in the United States: Navajo Nation

 Window Rock (Navajo: Tségháhoodzání), Arizona, is a small city that serves as the seat of government and capital of the Navajo Nation (1936–present), the largest territory of a sovereign Native American nation in North America.
 It lies within the boundaries of the St. Michaels Chapter, adjacent to the Arizona and New Mexico state line.
 Window Rock hosts the Navajo Nation governmental campus which contains the Navajo Nation Council, Navajo Nation Supreme Court, the offices of the Navajo Nation President and Vice President, and many Navajo government buildings.

 Unrecognized national capitals

 There have been a handful of self-declared or undeclared nations within the current borders of the United States which were never officially recognized as legally independent sovereign entities; however, these nations did have de facto control over their respective regions during their existence.

 Colonies of British America

-Prior to the independence of the United States from Great Britain, declared July 4, 1776, several congresses were convened on behalf of some of the colonies of British America.
+Prior to the independence of the United States from Great Britain, declared July 4, 1776, in the Declaration of Independence and ultimately secured in the American Revolutionary War, several congresses were convened on behalf of some of the colonies of British America.
 However, these bodies did not address the question of independence from England, and therefore did not designate a national capital.
-(The Second Continental Congress encompassed the period during which the United States declared independence, but did not itself establish a national capital.)
+The Second Continental Congress encompassed the period during which the United States declared independence but had not yet established a permanent national capital.

-Vermont Republic

-Before joining the United States as the fourteenth state, Vermont was an independent republic known as the Vermont Republic (1777–1791).
-Three cities served as the capital of the Republic: